-UPDATE: Here is the link to the presentation on channel 9
+UPDATE: Here is the link to the presentation on Channel 9

 In Press Play!
-Video as a First Class Citizen, members of the Office team walked us through the exciting new Video Portal.
-With video now being a requirement in business to communicate, educate, and collaborate, it was high time Microsoft added a feature-rich way to use and create video for business purposes.
-Playing off the Office Graph concept, the video portal integrates seamlessly with your O365 experience; same login, same permissions, same security, even that whole Yammer following you around thing I wrote about from the keynote.
+Video as a First-Class Citizen, members of the Office team walked us through the exciting new Video Portal.
+With video now being a requirement in business to communicate, educate, and collaborate, it was high time Microsoft added a feature-rich way to use and create a video for business purposes.
+Playing off the Office Graph concept, the video portal integrates seamlessly with your O365 experience; same login, same permissions, same security, even that whole Yammer following you around the thing I wrote about from the keynote.
 This portal is designed to fit right in and be useful as soon as you stand it up.
 It has all the features you would expect from a (more or less) YouTube competitor.
-There is extensive tagging, groups, channels, recommended videos, etc. all with the back-end of O365.
+There is extensive tagging, groups, channels, recommended videos, etc. all with the back end of O365.
 That means you also get all the permissions, security, and collaboration functions you have come to know and love in your SharePoint/O365 experience.
 It is also designed to be simple to configure and use.
 There are not a million options buried in menus, just the basics like creating channels, managing permissions, and picking some colors.
 It comes with an O365 help channel pre-built so you can watch Microsoft videos on all the new features in your online environment.
 It comes with an iOS app as well.
 The app allows you to view content and even capture video on your phone right from the app.
 Oh yeah, you know that Oslo thing you have undoubtedly been hearing about?
-Yeah, it incorporates with that too.
+Yeah, it incorporates that too.

 I know what you’re thinking.
 Ned, this is all positive, but there has to be something that’s not great about this.
 Well, you’re right.
 Those files that come back from Azure?
 Yeah, they’re H.264 and max out at 720p.
 As a digital media professional, I am not impressed there.
 To be fair though, the videos will look good, and the compromise in image quality will help ensure the videos stream smoothly, but it is kind of like having ketchup when you really want BBQ sauce.